Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Problem Formulation and Proposed Framework

 \subsection{System Dynamics and Degradation Inference}

-Following the formulation in Zagorowska et al.~\cite{zagorowska_survey_2020}, we model degraded systems as a coupled slow-fast dynamical system with two coupled processes: (1) the progression of degradation driven by historical usage, and (2) the operating dynamics that are degradation-aware:
+\revtext{We adopt} the \revtext{general state-space formulation discussed in the survey by} Zagorowska et al.~\cite{zagorowska_survey_2020}, representing the degraded system as a coupled slow-fast dynamical system. \revtext{While their survey focuses on control synthesis, we adapt the structure for degradation inference by omitting the explicit output mapping $\mathbf{y}(t)$ and aggregating all exogenous factors (e.g., control inputs and environmental conditions) into a generalized input vector $\mathbf{u}(t)$.
+This system is thus governed by} two coupled processes: (1) the progression of degradation driven by historical usage, and (2) the operating dynamics that are degradation-aware: